The views expressed by the host on this program make more sense than anything anybody else out there happens to be saying.

 But the use of the word responsible so many times in this thing.

-Richard Nixon Vietnam, peace with all these phrases we conjured up to make ourselves actually not confront the fact that we had lost and had given up.
+Richard Nixon, Vietnam, Peace With all these phrases we conjured up to make ourselves actually not confront the fact that we had lost and had given up.

 That's all this is.

-Anyway, quick timeout, we'll be back and wrap it up right after this.
+We'll be back and wrap it up right after this.

-Ah, darn it, I wish she had hung up.
+I wish she had hung up.

-We had a uh woman from Oklahoma City named Joy who wanted to say to me, I hope you got a lot of email about the show you did yesterday about the horse.
+We had a woman from Oklahoma City named Joy who wanted to say to me, I hope you got a lot of email about the show you did yesterday about the horse.

 It was disgusting.

-I got a couple of emails that thought it was disgusting, but the funniest thing that ever heard.
+I got a couple of emails that thought it was disgusting, but the funniest thing that I ever heard.

-There really weren't any complaints, uh Joy.
+There really weren't any complaints, Joy.

 And we all loved it.